openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

   --work-dir WORK_DIR   Location where the intermediate output of the task will be stored.
 ```

-The command below will perform the evaluation of the trained model on the provided dataset:
+The command below will evaluate the trained model on the provided dataset:

 (otx) ...$ otx eval --template Custom_Object_Detection_Gen3_SSD --test-data-roots <path/to/test/root> --load-weights <path/to/model_weghts> --save-performance outputs/performance.json